toricls/github-codebuild-integration/README.md

 GitHub accepts status creation via their APIs and many third-party CI services implement functionalities to integrate with that APIs to show their job status on GitHub.

-On the other hand, AWS CodeBuild doesn't have such a feature to save its build project status to GitHub for now. gci is a missing piece of AWS CodeBuild to make things better.
+~~On the other hand, AWS CodeBuild doesn't have such a feature to save its build project status to GitHub for now. gci is a missing piece of AWS CodeBuild to make things better.~~ I heard that AWS CodeBuild now supports for building by GitHub push/PR and for updating GitHub status natively.
+We'll find another motivation to keep developing gci :stuck_out_tongue:

 ## Requirements